Cathi Forbes

-Cathi Forbes (born June 15, 1965) is an American politician of the Democratic Party who has represented district 42A in the Maryland House of Delegates since October 29, 2019.
-Governor Larry Hogan appointed her to succeed former state delegate Stephen Lafferty, who resigned in August 2019.
+Cathi Forbes (born June 15, 1965) is an American politician of the Democratic Party who represents District 43B in the Maryland House of Delegates.
+Governor Larry Hogan first appointed her to succeed former state delegate Stephen Lafferty in 2019, in what was then District 42A.
+She was then elected to a four-year term in 2022, representing District 43B, which was drawn based on the 2020 Census.

 Early life and career

 Forbes was born on June 15, 1965, in Cleveland, Ohio.
 She graduated from Charles F. Brush High School in Lyndhurst, Ohio and attended Allegheny College in Meadville, Pennsylvania, where she earned a B.A. degree in English language and art history in 1987.
 She worked in Washington, D.C. as an editorial assistant at a magazine and as administrative assistant with an advertising agency, where she met her husband, John Patterson.

 In 1990, Forbes and Patterson moved to Baltimore, where she worked for Barton Cotton, a company that makes greeting cards.
 They moved to Towson in 2000.

 In 2000, Forbes established the Coalition for Open Government to oppose a $75 million expansion of the Baltimore County Detention Center, the county's main jail center.
 She argued that county officials had decided to expand the jail without seeking public input.
 In addition, she pointed to a 1995 study that called for building a new jail on a much larger 40- to 50-acre plot to accommodate expansion.

 In December 2007, Forbes and a few others formed Towson Families United, seeking to pressure school and county officials to either build a new school in Towson or reopen one of the three that closed in the late 1970s, a plan that was opposed by county executive James T. Smith Jr. In May 2008, the school board voted to build a new school on the campus of the Ridge Ruxton School.

 In 2014, Forbes became a mediation coordinator for the Baltimore County Orphans' Court.

-In September 2019, following the resignation of state delegate Steven Lafferty, Forbes applied to fill his vacancy in the Maryland House of Delegates.
+In September 2019, following the resignation of state delegate Stephen Lafferty, Forbes applied to fill his vacancy in the Maryland House of Delegates.
 The Baltimore County Democratic State Central Committee voted to recommend appointing Forbes to fill the vacancy on September 25, and Governor Larry Hogan appointed her to the House of Delegates on October 9, 2019.